The Ultimate Guide To Creating Awesome Gmail Signatures

 Reasons to change your current Gmail signature

-An email signature should include at the very least, your name, position/role, company name, link to company website, email address, logo and social media icons as a start.
+A good email signature should include your name, position/role, company name, link to company website, email address, logo and social media icons.
+Additionally, more information can be included if you need it, like banner ads, telephone numbers, additional websites, emails and other call to action text and buttons.

-More information can be included if you need it, like banner ads, telephone numbers, additional websites, emails and other call to action text and buttons.
-You can use your email signature to promote your latest sale or offer easy links to online booking software to setup and schedule meetings.
+Furthermore, you can even use your signature to promote your latest sales, events or offer easy links to online booking software to setup and schedule meetings.

-If your current Gmail signature offers all of this, then you're on the right path.
+In conclusion, if your current Gmail signature offers all of this, then you're on the right path.
 If it doesn't, you should consider changing it.

-Recommended image sizes for Gmail signatures
+Recommended image sizes for Gmail Signatures

 - Professional photography